Sol-Zeta/the-holocron-app/README.md

 1.  **Build the Docker image:**

-    docker build -t the-holocron .
+    docker build -t the-holocron-app .

 2.  **Run the Docker container:**

-        docker run -p 3000:3000 the-holocron
+        docker run -p 3000:3000 the-holocron-app

-    This will start the application on [http://localhost:3000](http://localhost:3000).
+    This will start the application at  [http://localhost:3000](http://localhost:3000).

-## Run tests
+## Run Tests

-### Unit
+### Unit Tests

 To run unit tests:

     npm run test

-### e2e
+### e2e Tests

 To run end-to-end tests with Cypress:

     npm run cypress:open

+## Continuous Integration

+The project uses **GitHub Actions** to ensure code quality.
+The workflow is triggered on every push to any branch and performs the following actions:

+1. **Build the Docker Image**
+2. **Run the Docker Container**
+3. **Run Unit Tests inside the container**
+4. **Run e2e Tests inside the container**
+5. **Stop and Remove the Docker Container**

 ## JIRA Board

-Track the project's progress and view the tasks on the [JIRA board](https://soledadpattoglio.atlassian.net/jira/software/projects/TH/boards/3)
+You can see the project's planning and division into user stories on the following [JIRA board](https://soledadpattoglio.atlassian.net/jira/software/projects/TH/boards/3).

 ## Author